 This article introduces the concept of risk in tram (and similarly large public transportation and infrastructure) projects, chronicles the decisions that lead a relatively small local authority to need to find hundreds of millions of pounds to support a single project, and explores the implications for future policy-making, especially in the context of a more devolved Scotland.
 Read More

 “Virtual property” popularly refers to virtual goods – items purchased for use or display within virtual worlds, online games, and social networking platforms (like Facebook).
 The term could equally apply to other cyberspace assets, like land in Second Life or Entropia.
 Even items acquired through the investment of time or expertise (rather than a specific currency exchange), like my Sea Turtle.
 If you use such simple definitions, property does not influence rights or governance: The virtual environment doesn’t substantively change anything in law.
 Contracts can still control the relationship between the people and organisations involved.
 Copyright still protects the underlying electronic and creative concepts.
 What’s all the fuss about?

 The utopian ideals of some of the early internet pioneers are long since forgotten.
-More recent debates about the rights of avatars have been steam-rollered under “the tyranny of the End User Licence Agreement” (quoting Andrés Guadamuz – although perhaps such an agreement is still more democratic than a unsigned contract with society).
+More recent debates about the rights of avatars have been steam-rollered under “the tyranny of the End User Licence Agreement” (quoting Andres Guadamuz – although perhaps such an agreement is still more democratic than a unsigned contract with society).
 So who cares?
-Read more of this article »
+Read More

 The marriage of the Queen’s granddaughter, Zara Phillips, to Rugby player Mike Tindall has been widely reported, especially by the celebrity press.
 It has been referred to as “the other” royal wedding, for its stark contrast with the marriage of William and Kate (the Duke and Duchess of Cambridge) a few months before.